A comprehensive checklist should include

 Unnecessary: water filtration and purification equipment.

-Non-Perishable Foods - pack in 1 or 2 milk crates
+Non-Perishable Foods - pack in 1 milk crate

 If you camp in developed campgrounds, you can cook in your campsite OR buy a wide variety of restaurant and grocery store take out foods.

 Couples and small families should pack an assortment of vegetables and fruit packaged in small cans.